Class MemoryUtil

 • ASCII - Not the original 7bit ASCII, but any character set with a single byte encoding (ISO 8859-1, Windows-1252, etc.)

-The codec implementations do no codepoint validation, for improved performance.
+The codec implementations may skip codepoint validation, for improved performance.
 Therefore, if malformed input or unmappable characters are expected, the JDK CharsetEncoder/CharsetDecoder classes should be used instead.
 Methods in bindings that accept/return CharSequence/String also support ByteBuffer, so custom codecs can be used if necessary.

 See Also: